 About AI

-It’s valuable, already delivering significant ROI and competitive advantage for leading adopters across many different business processes, use cases, and industries.
+Agentic AI is unlocking new value and competitive advantage for leading adopters across many different business processes, use cases, and industries.
 Analysts predict it will unlock trillions of dollars in global economic value as adoption spreads.

 It requires new technologies, approaches, and capabilities.
 Critical capabilities for execution and scalability include orchestration frameworks and tools, contextual memory, dynamic tool integration, and interfaces leveraging natural language processing (NLP).
 Ensuring governance, observability, and security requires safe reasoning mechanisms, control-as-code, human-in-the-loop, control planes, and more.